 Keep supplies in your pantry that are quick fixes for unexpected guests.
 Sometimes I labeled items like this: DON’T GET INTO THIS!!
 My kids knew they were better off if they left those labeled items alone.
 This way, I had a sure-fire guaranteed meal on hand that was ready to fix should the need suddenly arise.

-I have a friend who makes sure she has spaghetti noodles, sauce, and hamburger on hand.
+I have a friend who shared her favorite kitchen hack with me.
+She makes certain she has spaghetti noodles, sauce, and hamburger on hand.
 She also keeps a hidden box of brownie mix in her pantry.
 If she gets unexpected company, she can whip up the brownies and bake them while she’s serving spaghetti to her guests.

 Because we often lost electricity during the winter, I prepared a heavy-duty tub before winter set in.
 Inside the tub, I stored easy snacks (instant pudding, graham crackers) for those “no electricity” days.
 I didn’t have to think of what to fix because I already had it on hand.
 Waterless hand soap, matches, candles, flashlights and paper supplies (cups, plates, plastic spoons) were at the ready in the event that lights went out suddenly.
 When the lights flickered and dimmed for good, I didn’t panic because I knew I could open the tub and let it be business as usual at our house.